-How To Choose A Non-Toxic Laundry Detergent (& 3 of our Faves!)
+How To Choose A Non-Toxic Laundry Detergent (& Our Faves!)

 Top Ingredients to Avoid for a Non-Toxic Laundry Detergent

-1. Bleach & Brighteners: Just in case you need a reminder on the safety risks, sodium hypochlorite (bleach) is extremely toxic and dangerous given its ability to cause severe skin burns & eye damage, trigger dangerous allergy and asthma reactions, its link to cancer and organ damage, and its extreme toxicity if inhaled or ingested.
+1. Bleach & Brighteners: Bleach, or sodium hypochlorite, is extremely toxic and dangerous.
+This chemical should not be used around children or those with respiratory conditions, can cause severe skin burns and eye damage, trigger dangerous allergy and asthma reactions, cancer and organ damage, and is extremely toxic if inhaled or ingested.

-What’s creating the extra brightness from optical brighteners?
-Chemicals that actually remain on the clothes to absorb UV light & minimize yellow so that clothes appear brighter.
-EWG recommends that consumers stay away from these because of skin irritation and environmental safety concerns, and the EPA has said that these are potentially toxic.
+Optical brighteners are chemicals that remain on the surface of your clothes, minimizing yellow tones by absorbing UV light so that clothes appear brighter.
+The EWG recommends avoiding optical brighteners because of skin irritation and environmental safety concerns, and the EPA has said that these are potentially toxic.
 These ingredients aren’t always listed, so a helpful rule of thumb is that if the product is labeled as biodegradable, it probably doesn’t contain optical brighteners.

-2. Fragrances & Phthalates: Fragrances in laundry detergents are designed to stay in clothing after washing, which means you should definitely be concerned about their safety.
-Fragrance chemicals can pass through the skin and enter the blood stream.
-They are often manufactured from petroleum and coal tar and are classified as carcinogens, hormone disruptors, neurotoxins, skin and respiratory irritants.
-Unfortunately the fragrance industry is self-regulated, where safety testing does not have to precede product sales and fragrance cocktails don’t even have to be reviewed by regulatory agencies.
-In household products like laundry detergents, fragrances are considered trade secrets, meaning that manufacturers aren’t required to disclose the potentially hundreds of ingredients hiding behind the one word “fragrance”.
+2. Fragrances & Phthalates: Laundry detergent manufacturers, like other cleaning product manufacturers, aren’t required to show their full ingredient lists.
+So, when a label uses the term “fragrance,” that one word can mask a cocktail of dozens of toxic ingredients!
+Fragrances in laundry detergents are designed to stay in clothing after washing, which means you should definitely be concerned about their safety.
+Fragrance chemicals can pass through the skin and enter the bloodstream.
+They are often manufactured from petroleum and coal tar and are classified as carcinogens, hormone disruptors, neurotoxins, skin, and respiratory irritants.

-Phthalates are often present in laundry detergent but you won’t find them listed on labels.
+Phthalates are often found when fragrances are present and are commonly used in laundry detergent – but you won’t find them listed on labels.
 They’re typically associated with fragrances (they make scents last), so here is yet another reason to avoid fragrances.
 Across multiple studies, phthalates have been shown to cause hormone disruption.
 The Centers for Disease Control reported that phthalates can be found in the blood of most Americans, and the greatest quantities are in women.
 They can also be found in some plastic containers, so avoid detergents with recycling codes 3 & 7.